Images

 Attempted Impeachment of Bill Clinton

-The Republicans looked to take Bill Clinton down and they discovered the Monica Lewinsky scandal.
-This scandal looked into whether the President had lied about the affair under oath.
+The Republicans looked to take Bill Clinton down after they discovered Clinton's alleged affair with Monica Lewinsky.
+This scandal worsen when the President was believed to have lied about the affair under oath.
 From there, he was put on trial for charges related to the investigation.
-The House of Representatives officially voted to impeach President Clinton on charges of perjury and obstruction of justice, but the Senate found him not guilty (Kruse and Zelizer, 231–232). -Huge scandal in Media
+The House of Representatives officially voted to impeach President Clinton on charges of perjury and obstruction of justice, but the Senate found him not guilty (Kruse and Zelizer, 231–232) -Huge scandal in Media

 • 2000 Election: Bush vs Gore